JonZeolla/monopreso/README.md

 ./start.sh --preso=iac_security
 ```

+If you're actively working on a presentation or module, you can also use `task start` and it will start the presentation of the directory that you're in.

 There are some other features you may want to look at, by passing `-h` or `--help`:

 ```bash